-- This can be done easily in either of three ways: a) Select menu Service>Run (or control-r) to provide data in the GUI and see the response in the GUI (or browser), or b) Use the built-in Jetty web server and call the service from an external client (web browser, Restful or SOAP client), or c) Create a deployment WAR file for an external Java web server and test the service there. - For test method a), you will be prompted to enter test input data:
+- This can be done easily in either of three ways: - a) Select menu Service>Run (or control-r) to provide input data in the GUI and see the outputs in the GUI. - b) Use the built-in Jetty web server and call the service from an external client (web browser, Restful or SOAP client). - c) Create a deployment WAR file for an external Java web server and test the service there. - For test method a) you will be prompted to enter input data: